-NOTE: For shortwave reception, it is recommended to use built-in or AA batteries because the adaptor generates noises that will interfere with the reception.
+NOTE: For shortwave reception, it is recommended to use built-in or AA batteries because the adapter generates noise that will interfere with the reception.

 Kaito KA500 Antenna

 The Kaito T-1 radio Antenna is an optional rollup a 23ft 3.5mm jack antenna.
-The antenna does work.
+The antenna does work (we tested it).
 Note there are other 3.5mm jack antennas and any should work.

 Kaito KA500 Optional Accessories

 - Antenna Kaito T-1 Radio Antenna to improve shortwave (HAM) reception

 - Case Kaito RC500 EVA Hardshell Case for the KA500 o